pranavdulepet/research-assistant/README.md

 -----------------------------------
 Features:
 - Cursor for literature review
-- Upload research paper, extract text, figures, etc.
+- Upload research paper, extract text, figures, cited papers, etc.
 - Allow user to annotate and write notes
 - Add “Chat with paper”
     - ask anything about the paper and get a response based on the paper's context and general knowledge